TomNicholas/tomnicholas.github.io/about.md

 :::::{card}
 **2012-2016 Studied Physics at Oxford**
 ^^^
 Graduated from Oxford University with an MPhys in Physics, specializing in Theoretical and Condensed Matter Physics.
+Did my Master's thesis on modelling and data analysis of certain types of novel superconducting materials.
 :::::

 :::::::